 An ideal complement to existing foam rollers, other stretching devices and manual stretching, The Mobilizer offers deeper, more focused joint and muscle relief.
-Use these simple moves to release tension and maximize mobility.
+Use these simple moves to release tension and maximize flexibility.

 Once you’re familiar with the device, you can achieve aggressive thoracic mobilization by using a more advanced move for your upper back and neck.
 It’s similar to the original back move, except you put your hands behind your head and exhale as move your shoulders over the device, side to side.
 You won’t believe the intense stretch you get from this technique!